-- For tax years beginning in 2007, the maximum section 179 expense deduction is \$125,000 (\$160,000 for qualified enterprise zone and renewal community property).
-This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$500,000.
-For qualified section 179 Gulf Opportunity Zone (GO Zone) property, the maximum deduction is higher than the deduction for most section 179 property.
-See the instructions for Part I. - A 50% special allowance is available for qualified cellulosic biomass ethanol plant property placed in service after December 20, 2006.
-See page 4 of the instructions. - A qualified motorsports entertainment complex placed in service after December 31, 2007, will not be treated as 7-year property.
-See the instructions for line 19. - Qualified leasehold improvement property and qualified restaurant property placed in service after December 31, 2007, will not be treated as 15-year property under MACRS.
-See the instructions for line 19, column (a). - The accelerated depreciation of property on an Indian reservation will not apply to property placed in service after December 31, 2007.
-See the instructions for line 19, column (d).
+- For tax years beginning in 2011, the maximum section 179 expense deduction is \$500,000 (\$535,000 for qualified enterprise zone property).
+This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2 million.
+See the instructions for Part I for more information. - For tax years beginning after 2011, the definition of section 179 property will no longer include certain qualified real property.
+See Special rules for qualified section 179 real property for more information. - For tax years beginning after 2011, the increased section 179 expense deduction limit and threshold amount before reduction in limitation will no longer apply. - The higher section 179 expense deduction will not apply to qualified empowerment zone property placed in service after December 31, 2011.
+See the instructions for line 1 for more information. - The 100% special depreciation allowance will not apply to most property placed in service after December 31, 2011.
+See the instructions for line 14 (for listed property, see the instructions for line 25) for more information. - Specified GO Zone extension property placed in service after December 31, 2011, will no longer be treated as qualified property for the 50% special depreciation allowance.
+See the instructions for line 14 for more information. - Qualified motorsports entertainment complex property placed in service after December 31, 2011, will not be treated as 7-year property under MACRS. - Qualified leasehold improvement property, qualified restaurant property, and qualified retail improvement property placed in service after December 31, 2011, will not be treated as 15-year property under MACRS.

+• The accelerated depreciation of property on an Indian reservation will not apply to property placed in service after December 31, 2011.